bhupesh-p-s/Worldwide-Box-Office-Gross-Prediction/Readme.md

 * Random Forest Regressor
 * Gradient Boosting Regressor
 * Support Vector Regression (SVR)

-The model with the highest accuracy was found to be Random Forest Regressor and was used for the final prediction.
+The model with the highest accuracy was found to be Gradient Boosting Regressor and was used for the final prediction.

 ## Conclusion
 This project demonstrates the use of machine learning techniques to predict the worldwide box office gross of a movie based on various features.
 The Random Forest Regressor model was found to be the most efficient and accurate for this prediction task.